Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Main results

 \subsection{The Gaussian proxy model}

 This paper pursues the idea that we can obtain better matrix concentration inequalities by passing from the independent sum~\eqref{eqn:indep-sum-main} to another random matrix that is easier to analyze.
-We will compare the independent sum $\mtx{Y}$ with a \hilite{Gaussian} self-adjoint matrix $\mtx{Z}$ that has the same first- and second-order moments.
+We compare the independent sum $\mtx{Y}$ with a \hilite{Gaussian} self-adjoint matrix $\mtx{Z}$ that has the same first- and second-order moments.
 In symbols,

-\Cref{sec:gaussian} contains more background on Gaussian matrices.
+Section~\ref{sec:gaussian} contains more background on Gaussian matrices.
 For intuition, the multivariate central limit theorem~\cite[Thm.~9.6.1]{Dud02:Real-Analysis} suggests that slowly varying real-valued functions of $\mtx{Y}$ and $\mtx{Z}$ should have similar expectations, provided that no summand $\mtx{W}_i$ has an outsize influence on the sum $\mtx{Y}$.
 We will identify conditions under which the \hilite{extreme eigenvalues} of $\mtx{Z}$ control the extreme eigenvalues of $\mtx{Y}$ in the nonasymptotic setting.

 This approach has deep roots in the RMT literature, where it is common to replace a random matrix model with an associated Gaussian model~\cite{Tao19:Least-Singular}.
-Recently, Brailovskaya \& van Handel~\cite{BvH24:Universality-Sharp} developed a family of nonasymptotic universality results for the spectral statistics of the independent sum~\eqref{eqn:indep-sum-main} by Gaussian comparison.
-In a similar spirit, this paper establishes stronger one-sided bounds for the extreme eigenvalues.
-See \cref{sec:related} for discussion of related work.
+Recently, Brailovskaya \& van Handel~\cite{BvH24:Universality-Sharp} developed new methods for comparing the independent sum~\eqref{eqn:indep-sum-main} with the Gaussian model~\eqref{eqn:gauss-proxy-main}, and they derived a family of nonasymptotic universality results for the spectral statistics.
+In a similar spirit, this paper establishes stronger one-sided bounds for the extreme eigenvalues via simpler arguments.
+See Section~\ref{sec:related} for discussion of related work.